 That’s the cost of losing and replacing workers due to unfairness and discrimination.
 And this amount doesn’t include legal costs when companies have to defend themselves from disgruntled former employees.

 Creating a diverse and inclusive work environment relies on removing unconscious biases in your recruitment.

 At Mogul, we work with the Fortune 1000 and the fastest-growing organizations to help place diverse talent.
 We provide our diversified search partners with exclusive unconscious bias training to best prepare candidates for diverse leadership.

 Here are our top 5 ways to overcome unconscious bias in your recruitment process.

 Biases exist.
 We all have them.
 Most of the time, we don’t notice them (hence the “unconscious” part).

-Understanding the nature of unconscious bias is essential.
+Also called "implicit bias," understanding the nature of unconscious bias is essential.
 Our brains are built to categorize information in service of saving energy.
-This categorization is what gives rise to unconscious bias - our brains put people into buckets without us realizing it.
+This categorization is what gives rise to confirmation bias.
+In short, our brains put people into buckets without us realizing it.

 Understanding this important concept can help individuals approach their own biases in a more informed and open way.
 Talking about our biases allows us to challenge and change them.